NikitaPatil7/Mini_RAG_and_Knowledge_Graph/README.md

 - Preprocesses short hardcoded documents (lowercase + no punctuation)
 - Uses `sentence-transformers` to embed documents
 - Stores embeddings in **ChromaDB**
-- Accepts a user query and retrieves the most relevant document using cosine similarity
+- Accepts a user query and retrieves the most relevant document

 **Technologies used:**
 `sentence-transformers`, `chromadb`, `scikit-learn`